Study Materials for 2023 CFA®, FRM®, Actuarial, GMAT® and EA® Exams

 The correct answer is A.

-If the IRR criteria is used, all the three projects would be accepted because they would all increase shareholders’ wealth.
-Their NPVs are all positive, and again, the three are all acceptable.
+If the IRR criteria is used, all three projects would be accepted because they would all increase shareholders’ wealth.
+Their NPVs are all positive, and the three are all acceptable.

-However, if the projects are mutually exclusive, then only one project would be chosen.
-If one were to pick one project based on internal rates of return of the projects, then one would go for Y. This is because its IRR is the highest compared to the other projects.
+However, only one would be chosen if the projects are mutually exclusive.
+If one were to pick one project based on internal rates of return of the projects, one would go for Y. This is because its IRR is the highest compared to the other projects.

 This decision would be wrong when we consider the sizes of the NPVs of the projects.
-While Y has the highest IRR, its NPV is lower than that of Z. The best decision would be to go for the project with the highest NPV, and that is project Z. Therefore, if projects are mutually exclusive, the NPV method should be applied.
+While Y has the highest IRR, its NPV is lower than Z’s.
+The best decision would be to go for the project with the highest NPV, and that is project Z. Therefore, if projects are mutually exclusive, the NPV method should be applied.

 CFA® Program